-The Duffer Brothers confirmed in an interview with Vulture on August 22, 2017 that the show has been renewed for a third season ahead of the premiere for the highly anticipated debut of season two on October 27th.
+The Duffer Brothers (Matt Duffer & Ross Duffer) confirmed in an interview with Vulture on August 22, 2017 that the show has been renewed for a third season ahead of the premiere for the highly anticipated debut of season two on October 27th.
 The Netflix Original Series directors also explained their plans to renew the show for a fourth season as well, saying "We're thinking it will be a four-season thing and then out."

-In season 1 the budget per episode was around 6 million dollars, when season 2 was announced Netflix gave the creators an increase in budget, when creating each episode for season 2 they had an 8 million dollar budget, only 2 million less than the first season of Game of Thrones (2011) at a budget of 10 million per episode.
+In season 1 the budget per episode was around 6 million dollars, and when season 2 was announced, Netflix gave the creators an increase in budget, with each episode for season 2 having an 8 million dollar budget - only 2 million less than the first season of Game of Thrones (2011) at a budget of 10 million per episode.

-Eleven's outfit of the pink dress & blonde wig are similar and possibly a nod to E.T.'s disguise in the movie "E.T.: Extra Terrestrial"
+Eleven's (Millie Bobby Brown) outfit of the pink dress & blonde wig are similar and possibly a nod to E.T.'s disguise in the movie E.T. the Extra-Terrestrial (1982).

 When listening to the theme song on Spotify, the album cover page turns into the upside down with the time bar turning into a flashlight pointing at the album cover.